Real estate branding is something that you as a real estate investor need to pay attention to if you hope to be successful in the business.

 Branding is about your business image and purpose and marketing takes that same image and purpose and actually puts it out to your audience.

 Branding is the story, and marketing is making sure that people hear that story.
-If you don’t take the time to build a brand there will be no story for marketing to share.
+If you don’t take the time to build your real estate branding well, there will be no story for marketing to share.